 4. Contact the Bank Before Arriving in New Zealand

-6. Have Everything You Need to Open a Bank Account
+5. Have Everything You Need to Open a Bank Account

 One of the biggest setbacks to opening a New Zealand bank account quickly is showing up to your bank appointment without all the correct paperwork.
 Your bank should tell you what they require you to bring when you make the bank appointment.
-However, they usually call for a proof of address (see above), proof of identification (your passport), your overseas Tax Identification Number, and possibly a copy of your visa.
+However, they usually call for proof of address (see above), proof of identification (your passport), your overseas Tax Identification Number, and possibly a copy of your visa.

-7. Set Up Your New Zealand Phone Number Before Opening Your Bank Account
+6. Get a New Zealand Phone Number Before Opening Your Bank Account

 That way you can actually make the appointment!
 Banks also prefer you to have a New Zealand phone number when setting up your bank account so they can call you if any changes are made to your bank appointment.
 Find out how to set up your phone in New Zealand in our guide, What are the Best Phone Networks in New Zealand?

 What to Do After You Have Opened Your New Zealand Bank Account

 Remember, to start work you will also need an IRD Number which you can apply for as soon as you open a bank account.
 Follow the advice on How to Get an IRD Number so that you will be paying the correct taxes when you work.